ansible-collections/community.dns/docs/docsite/rst/hosttech_guide.rst

 JSON REST API
 ~~~~~~~~~~~~~

 To use the JSON REST API, you need to create a API token.
 You can manage API tokens in the "DNS Editor" in the "API" section.
-You must provide the token to the ``hosttech_token`` option of the modules:
+You must provide the token to the :ansopt:`hosttech_token` option of the modules:

 .. code-block:: yaml+jinja